edgedisco/edgedisco/README.md

 Privacy-preserving endpoint discovery for local AI applications, agent frameworks, and MCP servers.

 EdgeDisco is an open-source project created and owned by [Neeraj Sabharwal](https://www.linkedin.com/in/neerajsabharwal/).
-It is released under the Apache License 2.0.

 EdgeDisco runs a lightweight collector on macOS, Windows, or Linux and sends sanitized inventory and agent lifecycle evidence to a central compliance dashboard.
 It answers two enterprise questions: **which AI tools are present, and which agents are actually running inside them?**

 > Status: pilot-ready MVP.
 Review the [production hardening checklist](docs/production-hardening.md) before a broad enterprise rollout.